adam-nnl/simple-markov-bot/README.md

 # Simple Twitter Bot

 This is a framework for creating simple Markov chain powered Twitter bots in nodejs.
-It uses the straightforward [Twit](https://github.com/ttezel/twit) library to access Twitter's streaming API.
+Based and forked from [simple-twitter-bot](https://github.com/rfreebern/simple-twitter-bot) it uses the straightforward [Twit](https://github.com/ttezel/twit) library to access Twitter's streaming API.
 The markov magic is made possible with the [markovchain package](https://www.npmjs.com/package/markovchain)